temporalio/documentation/docs/content/what-is-a-child-workflow-execution.md

 **Consider each Child Workflow Execution as a separate service.**

-Because a Child Workflow Execution can be processed by a completely separate set of Workers than the Parent Workflow Execution, it can act as an entirely separate service.
+Because a Child Workflow Execution can be processed by a completely separate set of <preview page={WhatIsAWorker}>Workers</preview> than the Parent Workflow Execution, it can act as an entirely separate service.
 However, this also means that a Parent Workflow Execution and a Child Workflow Execution do not share any local state.
-As all Workflow Executions, they can communicate only via asynchronous Signals.
+As all Workflow Executions, they can communicate only via asynchronous <preview page={WhatIsASignal}>Signals</preview>.

 **Consider that a single Child Workflow Execution can represent a single resource.**